OHIO

 Nepal

-Class of 2025 graduate, Bivek Wagle, MD, went on a mission rooted in compassion and shaped by personal experience.
-Born in Nepal and now training as a retinal surgery fellow, Dr. Wagle returns to rural villages in his home country to deliver sight-saving care to those who need it most.
+Bivek Wagle, MD, '25 alumnus, traveled on a mission rooted in compassion and shaped by personal experience.
+Dr. Wagle was humbled to return to rural villages in his home country of Nepal to deliver sight-saving care.

 India

-4th year resident, Raj Vadhul, MD, went on a global outreach trip to South India.
-A mission to restore sight and hope in underserved communities.
-Born in South India and now pursuing a pediatric ophthalmology fellowship, Dr. Raj returns to his roots to provide essential eye care and cataract surgeries in rural villages.
+Raj Vadhul, MD, '25 alumnus, experienced a global mission to South India.
+He provided care to underserved communities.
+Dr. Vadhul returned to his birthplace to provide eye care and cataract surgeries in local rural villages.

 Support Local Communities